Brennan-Clinch/Project2/Lifestyle Analysis.md

 ![](LIFEST~2/unnamed-chunk-11-1.png)<!-- -->

 Based on the histograms, it does look like the histograms are a little symmetric (not exactly normal though) with most values of Title Polarity being close to zero.
 The share category that had the most frequency of being close to zero was some.
-So articles with title polarity close to zero and having shares that are 1400 to 3800 will most likely be shared more often.
+So articles with title polarity close to zero and having shares that are between the first and third quartile of the data will most likely be shared more often.

 # Model fitting